emina/rosette/README.md

   features, such as iteration constructs.
 The semantics of these constructs can be expressed in the core language, however, so no expressiveness is lost (just convenience).
 It is recommended for new users of Rosette to start with the rosette/safe language.
+To see the list of syntactic forms and procedures provided by rosette/safe, type the following into the Rosette REPL:

+  > (rosette)
+  '(define assert let let* ...)

 * The rosette language includes all of Racket.
 This places the burden on the programmer to decide whether a given Racket construct (which